techtests-be/tests-admin/README.md

 The candidate will reply to the BM request with his/her GitHub username.
 Once the BM has this information, the candidate repository can be prepared.

 ### 3. [BM] Preparing a repository for the candidate

+1. Visit the [GitHub account home](https://github.com/techtests-be) - you will need to login (credentials shared ad-hoc)
+2. Create a new repository by going to Repositories then New (as shown below)

+01.CreateRepository.png

+3. Edit the repository details:
+ a.
+Repository name should be of the format test-<lang>-<first_name>-<last_name> (e.g. test-java-francisco-pires)
+ b.
+Make sure the repository is set to private

+02.CreateRepository.png

+At the end of this step, you should see the following default page on the newly created repository:

+03.RepositoryCreated.png

+4.

+04.AddCollaborator.png